Anoop Kumar Gupta

 Anoop Kumar Gupta is an Indian politician and was a member of the 16th Legislative Assembly in India.
 He used to represent the Maholi constituency of Uttar Pradesh and is a member of the Samajwadi Party political party.

 Early life and education

 Anoop Kumar Gupta is the son of Om Prakash Gupta and was born in Sitapur district.
 He attended the R.M.P.
 Snatkottar Mahavidyalaya and is a graduate.

 Political career and business

-Anoop Kumar Gupta has been a MLA for one term.
-He represented the Maholi constituency and is a member of the Samajwadi Party political party.
+Anoop Kumar Gupta has been a MLA for one term each.
+He represented the Maholi constituency and Mishrikh and is a member of the Samajwadi Party political party.